naninovel/docs/docs/guide/text-printers.md

 ```

 ::: example
 For a complete example on setting up custom text mesh pro printer with right-to-left (Arabic) text support, see [Naninovel RTL project on GitHub](https://github.com/Naninovel/RTL).
-Be aware, that Naninovel package is not distributed with the project, hence compilation errors will be produced after opening it for the first time; import Naninovel from the Asset Store to resolve the issues.
 :::

 ::: note